 - Delta 8-THC is legal in Florida.

-- There are no possession limits defined for Delta 8-THC products within Florida state law.
+- No possession limits are defined for Delta 8-THC products within Florida state law.

 - Dispensaries require you to be 21 to purchase Delta 8-THC.